Introduction

 Operational Role

 The Bidder automates the proof request lifecycle by bridging your off-chain Proving Service with the on-chain BrevisMarket.
-It is responsible for monitoring requests, performing “Dry Runs” to verify provability, managing auction bids, and submitting finalized proofs for settlement.
+It is responsible for monitoring requests, performing “dry runs” to verify provability, managing auction bids, and submitting finalized proofs for settlement.

 Setup Workflow